ateso-group/lded_edge_detection/README.md

 ## Why LDED

 Mobile document scanning requires fast and accurate detection of document boundaries.
+Classical computer vision approaches are fragile under varying lighting conditions, cluttered backgrounds, and perspective distortion.
+At the same time, while both \(iOS\) and \(Android\) already ship with operating-system-level computer vision and machine learning capabilities for tasks such as edge or document detection, these native capabilities are generally not accessible from within the browser.
+Web applications therefore cannot rely on the optimized on-device models that native apps can use.

+This creates a clear gap: existing deep learning models for document boundary detection are typically too large or too computationally expensive to run in real time in a browser environment, especially on end-user mobile devices.
+In practice, there are currently no broadly available browser-first models that combine the necessary accuracy, speed, and device-level efficiency for this task.

-Classical computer vision approaches are fragile under varying lighting and backgrounds.
-Heavyweight deep learning models cannot run in real-time on end-user devices.
-LDED solves this by providing a neural network small enough to run entirely client-side via WebAssembly — no server roundtrip, no privacy concerns, no infrastructure cost.
+LDED addresses this gap by providing a neural network compact enough to run entirely client-side via WebAssembly.
+This enables real-time document boundary detection directly in the browser, without server roundtrips, without exposing sensitive images to external infrastructure, and without the operational cost of backend processing.

 ## Highlights